codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

 * For a talk, contact the organizers about A/V stuff so that no one is surprised.
 * Consider having a copy of your talk available online, or on a USB drive.
 Prepare for disaster.
 * *Canned* demos can be useful.
 Run the code beforehand and capture the output, as on a TV cooking show.
-* As a friend to give constructive criticism on your performance.
+* Ask a friend to give constructive criticism on your performance.

 ## The Skinny